elnobun/myreads-reactnd/README.md

   |-- add.svg
   |-- arrow-back.svg
   |-- arrow-drop-down.svg
+ +-- utils
+  |-- BookAPI - This contains the methods needed to perform necessary operations on the backend
  |-- App.js - This is the root of the app.
 Contains static HTML right now.
  |-- App.css - Styles for the app.
 Feel free to customize this as you desire.
  |-- App.test.js - Used for testing.
 Provided with Create React App.